realworldocaml/book/en/03-variables-and-functions.md

 Note that these heuristics might at different points in the source suggest different types.
-Here's a version of `numeric_deriv` where the invocations of `f` were changes so they list the arguments in different orders.
+Here's a version of `numeric_deriv` where different invocations of `f` list the arguments in different orders.

 ```ocaml
 # let numeric_deriv ~delta ~x ~y ~f =